Border Agents Make Killer Mistakes During Interviews: 4 Ways to Fix Them!

 "IF I check your luggage, what am I going to find?

 IF and I THINK shows there is NO certainty, which comes from lacking confidence on what you will do or can do.
-I’ve seen very muscular, male officers with full gear and body armor get intimidated by a 5’4” 115 pounds female with simply her looks, because she had more confidence.
+I’ve seen very muscular, male officers with full gear and body armor get intimidated by a 5’4” 115 pounds female with simply her looks and confidence.

 How to Fix It